nanobox-io/nanobox-docs/source/install/_install-win.md

 *First, make sure all [installation requirements](/install/requirements/) are met.*

 Nanobox provides a Windows installer to make installation as simple as possible.

+## Download the Nanobox Installer
-It can be downloaded from the [Nanobox download page](https://nanobox.io/download).
+The Nanobox installer can be downloaded from the [Nanobox download page in your dashboard](https://dashboard.nanobox.io/download).

-#### Installer Options
+### Installer Options
-Nanobox utilizes [Virtual Box](https://www.virtualbox.org/) & [Docker](https://www.docker.com) to provision virtual environments on your local machine.
-If you already have these installed locally, you can opt-out of including them in the Nanobox installer.
-Just uncheck the option to include them on the download page.
+When running Nanobox, you can either use native Docker containers or run containers in a light-weight virtual machine (VM) ([Virtual Box](https://www.virtualbox.org/)).
+If you plan to use the light-weight VM, you can download Nanobox bundled with Virtual Box.
+If Virtual Box is already installed on your machine or you plan to use native docker containers, you can just download the Nanobox package.

+**Note:** For Windows, we recommend using Nanobox with a light-weight VM.

 ## Run the Nanobox Installer
 Once you've downloaded the Nanobox installer, run it and it will walk you through the entire installation process.